LaxmanChoudhary/manim-guide/Docs/Basics.md

 Start with the imports, as manim is not a heavy consuming library we can just import all the functionalities available.
 1. Create a new .py file that contains all the required imported to it.<br>
 `touch all-imports.py`<br>
+*example file is present in the same folder*

 2. Then, we can use this file for directly importing all functionalities.<br>
 `from all-import import *`<br>